Fayette – One of The Hidden Treasures of Michigan’s Upper Peninsula

 LOCAL AMENITIES

 There are not many facilities in the Garden Peninsula, period.
-There are only three restaurants within few miles of the park.
-They are: Sidetracked Restaurant, The Dock at Bay and Sherry’s Port Bar and Family Restaurant.
+There are only three restaurants within a few miles of the park.
+They are: Sidetracked Restaurant, The Dock at Bay, and Sherry’s Port Bar and Family Restaurant.

 I did not have a chance to check all of them out.
 However, with not much competition, you cannot expect much.
 I had a dinner at The Dock.
-Right, at the first impression, I did not like the place.
-Even though the place wasn’t very busy, I stood at the hostess desk for about 15 minutes to be seated.
-Why?… There were waitresses passing by and every other minute assuring me that “somebody will be with me right away”.
+Right, and right from the start, I did not like the place.
+Even though the restaurant wasn’t very busy, I stood at the hostess desk for about 15 minutes to be seated.
+Why?… Waitresses were passing by and every other minute assuring me that “somebody will be with me right away”, but it took 15 minutes.
 Then, after I ordered, I waited for the food for a while.
 Once, I got it, I was surprised how small the portion was.
 I ordered whitefish, and it must have been the smallest whitefish I have ever seen.
 So, if you stop to eat there, do not expect much.

-I also did not find any motels there either, but there are few along US-2.
-So, if you want to visit the park, and stay at the campground – plan ahead.
+I also did not find any motels there either, but there are a few along US-2.
+So, if you want to visit the park, and stay at the campground – plan your meal strategy ahead.

 Fayette Historic State Park